OHDSI/Ariadne/README.md

 * **Exact term mapping:** using reasoning LLMs to find exact matches in the vocabulary.
 * **Evaluation:** uses golden standard mappings to evaluate mapping performance.

+# Documentation

+Comprehensive documentation is available on the [Ariadne Documentation Site](https://ohdsi.github.io/Ariadne/).

 ##  Installation

 ### Prerequisites